4 Protestant Reformation & America

 Mayflower in Plymouth Harbor, William Halsall, 1882, Pilgrim Hall Museum, Plymouth, Ma

 Such laws continued within various states even after American independence.
 Yet, in 1790, 183 years after the Mayflower landing, the first American president George Washington wrote a letter to the Hebrew Congregation in Newport, Rhode Island guaranteeing their full citizenship.
 Quoting a phrase from Moises Seixas of Newport’s synagogue, the “father of the country” boldly stated that the U.S. government offered “to bigotry no sanction, and to persecution no assistance…Everyone shall sit in safety under his own vine and figtree [sic], and there shall be none to make him afraid.”
-Washington not only disliked religious intolerance, he idealistically even hoped that tolerance would become obsolete because the concept implied the potential for intolerance, defined as the power or desire of one group to dominate another.
+Washington not only disliked religious intolerance, he idealistically even hoped that tolerance itself would become obsolete because the concept implied the potential for intolerance, defined as the power or desire of one group to dominate another.
 Washington didn’t take this stance lightly, telling a British historian, “I walk on untrodden ground.”

 Many of the early state governments didn’t comply with those ideals, continuing to charge tithes of their own and denying full citizenship to Jews, Catholics, deists, atheists, and even evangelical Protestants.
 But the national government set a high standard in comparison to most of the states, to say nothing of what went on in England and Europe in previous centuries.
 Washington’s words were a far cry from Martin Luther’s in On the Jews and Their Lies.
 After passage of the Fourteenth Amendment in 1868, American states had to fall in line with the full-blown religious freedom guaranteed in the First Amendment of the U.S. Constitution.